craigargh/cfg-python/lesson_plans/session_4.md

 ### Relevant Exercise(s):

-Exercise 4.4 ??? minutes
+Exercise 4.5 5-8 minutes
 - Students are given a dicionary that has data about a location and need to get data from that dictionary
 - Extension: Print the values of longitude and latitude from the inner dictionary

-## Block 5: Dictionaries in Lists
+## Block 6: Dictionaries in Lists

-??? minutes
+5 minutes

 Working with dictionaries inside of lists is very common for programmers.
 This block introduces students to using dictionaries inside of lists.

 ### Relevant Exercise(s):

-Exercise 4.5 5 minutes
+Exercise 4.6 5 minutes
 - Students need to use a combination of a for loop and dictionary indexes to print the name, colour and price of each item in the example list
 - Extension: Add more items to the list

-## Block 6: Challenges
+## Block 7: Random Choice

-In this final block students are given a choice of three exercises based on the content of this session.
-The exercises are ordered by difficulty and stuednts should choose to complete one of them.
+This block introduces students to the `choice()` function in the random module.
+This function is used to randomly select an item from a list.

+If you are short of time in this session, feel free to skip this block

 ### Relevant Exercise(s):

-Exercise 4.6 ??? minutes
--

-Exercise 4.7 ??? minutes
--

-Exercise 4.8 ??? minutes
+Exercise 4.7: 5+ minutes
--
+- Students will use random.choice() to generate randomised sentences from a list of verbs, nouns and adjectives
+- If you are short of time in this session, feel free to skip this exercise

 ## Recap & Closing
 How can you get the learners to articulate what they learned today, celebrate what they achieved and inform them what they need to do as homework?